 Strategic Capability Mapping

-- Create visual T-shaped capability maps for key roles and functions
+- Create visual T-shaped capability maps for key roles

 Structured Cross-Training Programs